-C. Transfers and Withdrawals
+F.C.
+Transfers and Withdrawals

-Suwannee County School District is accredited though Cognia (formerly AdvanceD), and as such certain rules pertain to the acceptance of transfer credits.
+Suwannee County School District is accredited though Cognia (formerly AdvancED), and as such certain rules pertain to the acceptance of transfer credits.

 A Cognia school shall accept and classify transfer credits earned or grade placement from schools that are accredited by a recognized, regional or state accrediting agency without further validation based on the Suwannee County School Board policies.
-Recognized regional accrediting agencies are listed in Cognia Policies under credits or grade placement at www.cognia.org.
+Recognized regional accrediting agencies are listed in Cognia Policies under credits or grade placement at https://home.cognia.org/#/registry.